 For any info at any time, call the hotline: National Information Center at 1-800-424-LEAD.
 They will have the most current list of accredited labs and removal contractors.

-- Everything you need regarding renovations.
+- Download this document on everything you need regarding renovations.

 - The EPA’s search page for lead removal companies in the USA.